evbots/hnswallet/index.md

 ## What is hnswallet.com?

-This website is a resource for learning about Handshake and software for using it.
+This website is a resource for learning about Handshake and software for using it such as wallets, block explorers, full nodes, and mining software.

 ### What is Handshake?